-Following the logic of Hausman (1996), we instrument prices with the price in a nearby village as in Atkin (2013).
-For the instrument to be valid, we require that supply shocks are correlated spatially within regions, driving the correlation between nearby village prices, but idiosyncratic village tastes are not.
-Atkin (2013) provides evidence in support of this assumption for food products in India.
-Appendix Table E.1 shows these IV results.
-Reassuringly, the first stages are very strong, the IV estimates are very close to the OLS estimates, and we cannot reject either set of hypotheses.
+Following the logic of Hausman (1996), we also instrument prices with the price in a nearby village as in Atkin (2013).
+For the instrument to be valid, we require that supply shocks are correlated spatially within districts (driving the correlation between nearby village prices) but idiosyncratic village tastes are not.
+Atkin (2013) provides evidence supporting these assumptions for food products in India.
+Appendix Table E.1 reports these IV results.
+The first stages are strong, the IV estimates are close to the OLS ones, and we cannot reject either set of hypotheses.